Standard Bareboat Charter Conditions

 5.9.
 The Charterer will not take the Yacht outside the Permitted Cruising Area as defined in their Charter Contract without prior written authority, nor carry out any other act which might violate the Owner’s insurance or prejudice any claim thereunder.

 5.10.
-The Charterer will assume full responsibility for the safe navigation and custody of the Yacht at all times during the period of charter including for the security of the Yacht and all equipment while in harbour, at anchor or when otherwise left unattended.
+The Charterer will assume full responsibility for the safe navigation and custody of the Yacht at all times during the Agreed Charter Period including for the security of the Yacht and all equipment while in harbour, at anchor or when otherwise left unattended.

 5.11.
 The Charterer will not allow any animals on board the Yacht unless with the prior written consent of the Owner or of Sailaway acting as Booking Agent for the Owner; and any damage caused by any animal allowed on board during the Agreed Charter Period will be the liability of the Charterer.